 If you’re more on the overweight side, then a full 2 pounds would be possible.
 Sometimes up to 3 pounds is even possible if you’re significantly overweight, at least in the beginning stages of your program.

 That would be fairly rare though and for most people, it should ideally land somewhere between 1-2 pounds per week.
-This amount is large enough to produce a significant ongoing rate of fat loss, but small enough that you’ll maintain your existing lean mass while keeping your hunger and energy levels in check.
+This amount is large enough to produce a significant ongoing rate of fat loss, but small enough that you’ll maintain your existing lean mass while keeping your energy and hunger levels in check.

 Tracking Weight Loss Accurately